SONGS Facts and Preparedness

 AlertSanDiego is a mass notification system designed to keep San Diego County residents and businesses informed of emergencies.
 By registering with AlertSanDiego, time-sensitive voice messages from the County or City in which you live or work may be sent to your home, cell or work phone.
 Text messages may also be sent to cell phones, e-mail accounts and hearing impaired receiving devices.
 This system supplements, but does not replace, other communication methods used by emergency responders.

 Listed and unlisted landlines are already registered in AlertSanDiego.
 Since there are many instances when the public may not be at home, it is critical that all residents and businesses provide additional contact channels by voluntarily registering cell phone numbers and e-mail addresses.
-To register for AlertSanDiego go to ReadySanDiego.org and click on the AlertSanDiego icon.
+Register for AlertSanDiego.

 The following brochures are in PDF format and require Adobe Reader to view.
 These brochures are also available in print at the San Diego County OES.
 Please call (858) 565-3490 to obtain a hardcopy.